hashgraph/hedera-improvement-proposal/HIP/hip-21.md

 gRPC

 The gRPC API will use server streaming technology to deliver all of the `NodeAddress` entries contained within the latest address book.
-The stream will automatically complete when all entries are delivered, avoidng the complexity of client side paging.
+The stream will automatically complete when all entries are delivered, avoiding the complexity of client side paging.

 ```protobuf
 // Request object to query an address book for its list of nodes